Human Resources

 AND

-B. Two (2) year of responsible experience performing the above or related duties;
+B. One (1) year of responsible experience performing the above or related duties;

 OR